How To Optimize Your Google Business Profile

-Google Maps is prime real estate and your business can generate leads from it if you take it seriously and invest time and money into it.
+Google Maps is prime real estate where your business can generate leads from it if you take it seriously and invest time and money into it.

-Here’s our DIY Guide to Optimizing your own Google My Business, Yelp, and Bing listings to improve user experience, rankings, visibility, reputation, and lead generation.
+Here’s our DIY Guide to Optimizing your own Google Maps, Yelp, and Bing listings to improve user experience, rankings, visibility, reputation, and lead generation.

 Step 1.
-Gain “owner” status of your Google My Business listing.
+Gain “owner” status of your Google Business Profile listing.

 Go to google.com/maps and search for your exact business name and city, state.
 The name should start to show up in the search bar as you type it in.